 The most famous signs and symbols

 Parallel to the smileys, countless people seem to have thought about how certain symbols can be clearly represented in sign language or in an SMS.
-While on the computer ALT abbreviations are a popular method to refine the text with various symbols, such as ♥ or ☺, SMS writers use standardized Unicode characters, which cannot be transferred to all mobile networks, but at least to many:
+While on the computer ALT codes are a popular method to refine the text with various symbols, such as ♥ or ☺, SMS writers use standardized Unicode characters, which cannot be transferred to all mobile networks, but at least to many:

 |<3||heart on side|

 |(n)||thumbs down / no|

 What significance do smileys, symbols and emojis have for B2B and B2C?